ostis-ai/py-sc-client/README.md

 Minimum element of sc is ScAddr.
 It contains address of some element in sc-memory.
-Knowing it, you can find related elements, connect edges, check the type, and so on:
+Knowing it, you can find related elements, connect connectors, check the type, and so on:

 - *sc_client.models*.**ScAddr**